kini5gowda/ALBA-RL-for-VOS/README.md

 To see some sample results and a video explaining the method, please visit: https://sites.google.com/view/alba-bmvc/home

+To have an upper bound for mask-proposals based UVOS, please see results of the oracle.rar file.

 Please cite the following if you find our work useful.
 @article{gowda2020alba,
   title={ALBA: Reinforcement Learning for Video Object Segmentation},